sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 	   	Note:  Other parts like where clause, order by, group by may be present in the query.

-After all the logic are written for these methods run DataMungerTestTask4.java file.
+After all the logic is written for these methods run DataMungerTestTask4.java file.
 ------------------------------------------------------------------------------

 At the end of all the methods Implementation done run DataMungertest.java file.